 Based on the chemical analysis of soil samples collected during Phase 1 and Phase 2 of the Remedial Investigation, and additional soil investigations in both the inactive portion of the site and the active yard, several areas were found to contain concentrations of arsenic and lead elevated with respect to background values.
 These areas are shown on Figure 7.
 Elevated levels of arsenic and lead occur primarily in the upper 1.5 feet of soil and in some of the railroad track ballast containing slag.
-The distribution of slag at the site is shown on Figure 6.
+The distribution of slag at the site prior to slag removal activities in late 1993 is shown on Figure 6A.

 Based on the analysis of soil samples collected from the adjacent residential and vacant lots, two areas adjacent to the west side of the site were found to contain elevated levels of arsenic and lead.
 These areas (Lot 1 and 2206 Sixth Avenue) are shown on Figure 4.
 Elevated levels of arsenic and lead were found primarily in the upper 1/2 foot of soil throughout Lot 1 and part of 2206 Sixth Avenue.
-Slag used as gravel cover was believed to be the source of the arsenic and lead.
+Slag used as gravel cover is believed to have been the source of the arsenic and lead.